Skip to main content

 Honda Ridgeline

 Unlike most other trucks, the Honda Ridgeline's unibody design means it offers a comfortable ride, car-like handling and efficient packaging for a spacious interior.
-The Ridgeline's i-VTM4 all-wheel-drive system, much like Acura's SH-AWD, is an advanced system that can send power to the wheel with the most traction.
+The Ridgeline's i-VTM4 all-wheel drive, much like Acura's Super Handling All-Wheel Drive, is an advanced system that can send power to the wheel with the most traction.
 A dedicated Snow mode can be selected for its traction control system.
-The Pilot and Passport can also be optioned with Honda's torque-vectoring all-wheel drive, making them solid choices for this list as well.
+The Pilot and Passport also offer Honda's torque-vectoring all-wheel drive, making them solid choices for this list as well.

 Ford F-150

 The Ford F-Series is the best-selling vehicle in America for good reason.
-It offers all the creature comforts drivers expect in a modern vehicle, and its four-wheel-drive system can be optioned with a full-time setting.
-Both Slippery and Deep Snow modes are included, too.
-The F-150's optional PowerBoost hybrid powerplant with Pro Power Onboard is particularly noteworthy as it offers up to 7.2 kW of electric power that could be used as a backup generator in case of an outage.
+It offers all the creature comforts drivers expect in a modern vehicle, and one of its available four-wheel-drive systems has a full-time setting for variable road and weather conditions.
+Both Slippery and Deep Snow modes are included too.
+The F-150's optional PowerBoost hybrid powerplant with Pro Power Onboard is particularly noteworthy as it offers up to 7.2 kilowatts of electric power that could be used as a backup generator in case of a power outage.

 Jeep Grand Cherokee

 You don't have to go far off the beaten path to benefit from the advanced four-wheel-drive tech employed by the Jeep Grand Cherokee.
-There are multiple 4x4 systems offered in Jeep's mainstream SUV; the first, Quadra-Trac I, is a full-time system designed for everyday driving.
-The step-up Quadra-Trac II benefits from a transfer case with a 4-Lo setting more suitable for rock crawling than the daily commute.
+There are multiple 4x4 systems offered in Jeep's mainstream SUV.
+The first, Quadra-Trac I, is a full-time system designed for everyday driving.
+The next-step-up Quadra-Trac II benefits from a transfer case with a 4-Low setting more suitable for rock crawling than the daily commute.
 The third, Quadra-Drive II with its electronic locking rear differential, is overkill for typical winter conditions but still impressively capable in the rough stuff.
 Regardless, Jeep's Selec-Terrain system includes a dedicated mode for driving in the snow.

 Lexus GX

-Truck-like body-on-frame SUVs are true workhorses of the American driveway, and recent models like the Lexus GX prove they can be luxurious and seriously capable at the same time.
+Body-on-frame SUVs are true workhorses of the American driveway, and recent models like the Lexus GX prove they can be luxurious and seriously capable at the same time.
 All GX trim levels come standard with an advanced full-time four-wheel-drive system that helps take the guesswork out of driving in mixed weather conditions.
 When the going gets really tough, a Deep Snow mode helps dig the GX out of the muck.
-Finally, a Cold Weather package includes a windshield wiper de-icer, headlight washer and fast-response interior heater.
+Finally, an optional Cold Weather package includes a windshield wiper de-icer, headlight washer and fast-response interior heater.

 Toyota Camry

-The 2025 Toyota Camry now features only hybrid powertrains, and its optional all-wheel-drive system features a dedicated electric motor powering the rear wheels.
-It automatically powers up when the car's onboard computers sense slip from the front wheels, and while it's not as advanced as those offered by other cars on this list, it should still offer good traction in snow conditions.
+The 2025 Toyota Camry is another car that is good for snow.
+For 2025, the Camry features only hybrid powertrains, and its optional all-wheel-drive system features a dedicated electric motor powering the rear wheels.
+It automatically powers up when the car's onboard computers sense slip from the front wheels, and while it's not as advanced as those offered by other cars on this list, it should still offer good traction in snow conditions, especially when combined with proper winter tires.

 Toyota Sienna

-For 2024, both the Chrysler Pacifica and Toyota Sienna offer all-wheel drive.
+For 2025, both the Chrysler Pacifica and Toyota Sienna offer all-wheel drive.
 Between the two, only the Sienna is also available as a hybrid — Chrysler's excellent plug-in powertrain is stuck with front-wheel drive.
-While SUVs may have taken over as the darling of suburban families across the States, minivans like the Sienna make a ton of sense for families who prioritize space and efficiency in equal amounts.
+While SUVs may have taken over as the darling of suburbanites across the States, minivans like the Sienna make a ton of sense for families who prioritize space and efficiency in equal amounts.
 Buyers who live in the snowbelt may want to consider the Sienna Woodland Edition, which combines AWD with a little extra ground clearance.
+Those attributes make it the best minivan for snow.

 As we said at the outset, nearly any car properly fitted with winter tires is going to perform at least acceptably in the snow.
 Still, as our list highlights, some will be better than others.
 If you're shopping for an electric car and plan to drive it regularly through the winter, it's important to know that EVs lose a good bit of their range in cold weather.
-If that's not an issue, many EVs are offered with all-wheel drive, the Rivian R1S SUV and R1T truck have dedicated Snow modes, and the Tesla Cybertruck has a traction control setting for Slippery Surfaces.
+If that's not an issue, many EVs are offered with all-wheel drive, the Rivian R1S SUV and R1T truck have dedicated Snow modes, and the Tesla Cybertruck has a Slippery Surfaces traction control setting.

 We pointed out why the Ford F-150 might be the best truck for wintry conditions, but other full-size trucks like the Chevrolet Silverado, GMC Sierra, Ram 1500 and Toyota Tundra also have good ground clearance and are all offered with optional four-wheel drive.
 The same can be said of full-size SUVs like the Chevrolet Tahoe and Ford Expedition.
 General Motors' Chevy and GMC models with four-wheel drive come standard with an automatic mode that offers some just-in-case peace of mind when a little snow starts falling.

-You may notice there's only one sedan on this list.
+You may notice there are only two sedans on this list.
 Over the last few decades, crossovers have taken the place of sedans in so many American driveways that automakers don't build many traditional four-door models any longer.
-For 2025, the Mazda 3 is a great small sedan that's well suited to snowy areas with its optional all-wheel drive.
+For 2025, the efficient Toyota Camry offers a simple all-wheel-drive system, and the Mazda 3 is a great small sedan that's well suited to snowy areas with its optional all-wheel drive.
 It's also available in a practical hatchback shape.
 The Toyota Prius isn't technically a sedan due to its rear hatch opening, but it too is a reasonable pick with its optional electrified all-wheel-drive system.
-Luxury sedans from Audi, BMW and Mercedes-Benz are currently offered with power to all four wheels, but it's safe to consider their remaining days numbered.
+Luxury sedans from Audi, BMW and Mercedes-Benz also currently offer power to all four wheels.

 A few decades ago, trucks and SUVs with 4WD required manual interaction to switch from rear- to four-wheel drive.
 These days, full-time 4WD systems are common and recommended for drivers who live in areas often pounded by snow.